-To add new shares to your TeraStation, select Shared Folders from the left side menu, and then click the Add button.
+To begin setting up shares on your TeraStation, select Shared Folders from the left side menu, and then click the Add button under Shared Folders Setup.

 To delete a share or shares, check the checkbox next to the shares you'd like to delete, and press the Delete button.
 Deleting shares will remove the share and erase all of the files and folders inside that share.